 What better way to motivate you to maintain your bedroom as the tidy and peaceful retreat you’ve created than by making sure you love the space and everything in it!

-Keep your goal on having fewer things, but better things.
+Keep your goal of having fewer things, but better things.
 And that doesn’t necessarily mean more expensive things.
 It just means things you love, use and/or appreciate in your space.

 Looking for more guidance to declutter the rest of your house?

-If you want more guidance like this, to help you declutter not just your bedroom, but every room in your house, check out my complete decluttering course, Simply Uncluttered.
-It’s a thorough, step-by-step course that guides you room by room decluttering every space in your home.
+If you want more guidance like this, to help you declutter not just your bedroom, but every room in your house, check out my complete decluttering guide, Your Clutter-Free Home.
+It’s a thorough, step-by-step guide to help you declutter every room in your home.

-If you want to clear the clutter from your home once and for all and completely transform your life, this course will get you there.
-I’ll show you exactly how to declutter every space in your home, with guidance, tips & tricks, step by step plans to follow and plenty of motivation to keep you going!
+If you want to clear the clutter from your home once and for all and completely transform your life, this guide will get you there.
+I’ll show you exactly how to declutter every space in your home, with guidance, tips & tricks, step-by-step decluttering lists to follow and plenty of motivation to keep you going!

-Click HERE to learn more about Simply Uncluttered and enroll today!
+Click HERE to learn more about Your Clutter-Free Home!